-- Over 15,000 marine species have been identified in New Zealand's marine zone but scientists estimate that there may be as many as 65,000 species. - All marine mammals and reptiles, most seabirds and corals, and specified other marine species are fully protected under New Zealand law. - Eight sanctuaries have been established to help protect marine mammals including whales, Hector's and Māui dolphins, and New Zealand sea lions. - New Zealand has a network of MPAs which currently comprises 44 marine reserves (in which all extractive activities are prohibited), 10 areas regulated under fisheries legislation, and 9 areas protected using other tools (primarily submarine cable protection zones) which together protect around 12% of the territorial sea. - In the Exclusive Economic Zone (EEZ), marine biodiversity is protected in a representative network of 17 Benthic Protection Areas and 17 seamount closures which together cover around a third of the EEZ. - New Zealand and the United States jointly led the establishment in 2017 of the 1.55 million km2 Ross Sea region MPA in the ocean bordering Antarctica. - New Zealand's approach to managing protected species and marine conservation aims to be consistent with at least 17 international and regional agreements to which New Zealand is a signatory.
+- Over 17,000 marine species have been identified in New Zealand's marine zone but scientists estimate that there may be over 50,000 as yet undiscovered species.2 - All marine mammals and reptiles, most seabirds and corals, and specified other marine species are fully protected under New Zealand law. - Nine sanctuaries have been established to help protect marine mammals including whales, Hector's and Māui dolphins, and New Zealand sea lions.3 - New Zealand has a network of MPAs which currently comprises 44 marine reserves (in which all extractive activities are prohibited), 10 areas regulated under fisheries legislation, and 9 areas protected using other tools (primarily submarine cable protection zones) which together protect around 12.3% of the territorial sea.4 - In the Exclusive Economic Zone (EEZ), marine biodiversity is protected in a representative network of 17 Benthic Protection Areas and 17 seamount closures which together cover around a third of the EEZ.5 - New Zealand and the United States jointly led the establishment in 2017 of the 1.55 million km2 Ross Sea region MPA in the ocean bordering Antarctica.6 - New Zealand's approach to managing protected species and marine conservation aims to be consistent with at least 17 international and regional agreements to which New Zealand is a signatory.